Insurance isn't the first concern for most people when they move, but it should be at the top of your list.

 Get the Best Coverage Guaranteed

 If you’re moving out of state, ask your insurance agent if they’re licensed in the state you’ll be moving to.
-If they aren’t, ask them if they are able to refer you to another agency, or use the "Find an Agent" locator for a Trusted Choice agent in your new home town.
+If they aren’t, ask them if they are able to refer you to another agency, or use the "Find an Agent" locator for an independent agent in your new home town.